ericpeeters/statuo/README.md

 Here we see an example of 2 containers being registered to a ContainerManager.
 The trick is in the second parameter, this parameter is either a string with the key of the container or a function that defines how to retrieve the key.
 The key can also be provided by calling `.getContainer(key)`.
 In the example above, if our HTML has `<body data-container="filters" />`, it will create an instance of the FilterContainer and pass it to all components that ask the manager for a reference.

-This allows us to 'inject' the right container to our components or features when they need it and makes sure they all look at the same instance.
+This allows us to 'inject' the right container to our components or features when they need it and makes sure they all of them look at the same instance.